28left/descriptive_set_theory/models.md

 ## Mostowski collapse
 If we restrict ourselves to models on which the $E$-relation is *actually* well-founded (i.e. from the outside), then interestingly these models look in way "*natural*": They can be assumed to be the $\in$-relation on a set.
+Such models are also called **standard**.

 Given a set theoretic structure $(M,E)$ (not necessarily a model of $\ZF$), for each $x \in M$ let
 \begin{equation*}
 	\Op{ext}_E(x) = \{ y \in X \colon y\, E \, x \}
 \end{equation*}

-If $E$ behaves ``set-like'', then it will respect the axiom of *Extensionality*, i.e. two sets are identical if and only if they have the same elements.
+If $E$ behaves "set-like", then it will respect the axiom of *Extensionality*, i.e. two sets are identical if and only if they have the same elements.
 Therefore we say that $E$ is **extensional** if
 \begin{equation*}
 	x,z \in X, \; x\neq z \quad \text{ implies } \quad \Op{ext}_E(x) \neq \Op{ext}_E(z).
 \end{equation*}